Try ECO LLM Try ECO Translate

 1. DeepL

-DeepL has gained a strong reputation for producing very natural-sounding translations, particularly for European languages although some users find the translations "too free" sometimes.
+DeepL has gained a strong reputation for producing translations that sound very natural, particularly for European languages, although some users find the translations "too free" at times.
 Key features include:

 Many users find DeepL's translations to be quite context-aware and fluent compared to other services.
-However, DeepL does not offer any custom engines nor the ability to automatically post-edit content, although users can manually correct the translations on the Write panel.
+However, DeepL does not offer custom engines or the ability to automatically post-edit content, although users can manually correct translations on the Write panel.

 3. Microsoft Bing Translator